hemaldias/hemaldias.github.io/_projects/homecell.md

 ![](/images/homecell/header.png)

-At **homecell**, we are pioneering **a new relationship** between humans and the energy ecosystem.
-Our aim is to introduce **energy as a lifestyle** choice to people.
 We know that the electricity we consume comes from a mix of sources, with an increasing proportion being renewable.
 However, these green sources are heavily dependent on weather conditions, resulting in **intermittent and unpredictable supply**.

 We designed homecell to **store electricity from the national grid when it is most renewable**, allowing clean energy to be used at home, any time, by anyone.
 Giving the power back to the people in the green energy transition.

+This is a group project as part of the Innovation Design Engineering Masters course.

 ---

 ## The Problem with Energy

+Global energy production is still heavily dependent on burning non-renewable resources such as oil and gas, which significantly contribute to carbon emissions.

 > “73% of global carbon emissions come from the energy sector” - World Resource Institute (2020)

-Global energy production is still heavily dependent on burning non-renewable resources such as oil and gas, which significantly contribute to carbon emissions.

-The UK has pledged to improve the situation by becoming carbon net zero before the year 2050.
+The UK has pledged to improve the situation by becoming carbon net-zero before the year 2050.
 But there is a problem.
-Renewable sources of energy are very dependent on the weather making them intermittent.
+When it is sunny and windy, we generate more green electricity than required which is currently just wasted.
+Conversely, when the weather is poor, we generate less green energy than required resulting in a dependence on fossil fuel-based generation.

 ![](\images\homecell\problemwithenergy.png)